DevelopperRalsei/NodeJS-Web-App-Bash-Script/README.md

  - EJS
  - Morgan
 ### Usage
+You can use git bash to run this in windows.

 Create a new empty project folder and run this script in the created empty folder.